Quick Pickled Vegetables Recipe

 - 1 cup thinly sliced red onion

-- In a bowl, combine vinegar, water, sugar, and salt (along with herb of choice, if using).
+- In a small bowl or large liquid measuring cup, combine vinegar, 1/3 cup water, sugar, and salt.
 Stir to dissolve sugar and salt.
-Divide among three small bowls.
+Divide among three small bowls or jars.

 - Add radishes to one bowl, onions to another, and carrots to the third.
 (Combining vegetables will cause discoloration.)

-- Set aside at room temperature for or chill for at least one hour, stirring occasionally, until pickled.
+- Set aside at room temperature or chill at least one hour before serving.

-- Serve or cover and store refrigerated for up to 3 days.
+- Cover and store refrigerated up to 3 days.

 - Cook's Tip:

-- For a different flavor profile, you can add 1 tsp of your favorite dried herb, such as oregano, dill, or basil, in step 1.
+- For a different flavor profile, add 1 teaspoon of your favorite dried herb (such as oregano, dill, or basil) in step 1.